 If you are not comfortable using chemicals, you can do this same process without the roundup.
 You can put cardboard, landscaping cloth, or even a tarp over the soil to kill off the weeds.
 You can see my tarp set up for weed prevention in this video:

-Even though you’ve done all that prep work, be prepared for there to still be a lot of weeds and grass this year.
+Depending on if you choose to rototill or if you choose the no-till method, will determine which steps you’ll need to take at this stage of preparing your garden.
+Whichever route you take, even though you’ve done all that prep work, be prepared for there to still be a lot of weeds and grass in your first year.
 It takes a couple of years of diligent weeding to get the weed population down.
 You can surround your plants with grass clippings, wood chips, or mulch to help.

 There are also some interesting gardening methods specifically designed to avoid weeds, such as lasagna gardening and square foot gardening.
 I fell in love with square foot gardening in 2019.
 Here’s a bit more about my experience and some resources I’ve made to help get you started: